Sectional curvatures distribution of complexity geometry: State complexity

 We have set $r=2$ to make sure that $\mathcal{S}_r(|\psi\rangle+d|\psi\rangle,|\psi\rangle)\sim O(||d\psi\rangle|)$.
 If we regard the state complexity $\mathcal{C}$ as the path length, then Eq.~\eqref{eq:state complexity} induces a metric on the Hilbert space,

-To exhibit chaotic behaviors with large degrees of freedom, the Hilbert space should be negatively curved, but it's hard to compute $n_{\psi}$ generally.
-However, it can be shown that for typical states, the curvatures of surfaces generated by local Hamiltonians are negative.
+To exhibit chaotic behaviors with large degrees of freedom, the Hilbert space should be negatively curved, but it's hard to compute $n_{\psi}$ generally~\footnote{Note that if we flatten the spectrum of $n_{\psi}$, i.e.